agileinfoways/py_-curd_practical/README.md

 - Run Docker Image using Command : `docker run -p 8000:8000 shubhamdevgan/curd_demo:x86_64_arch`
 - If you Don't get any errors, you have successfully run project, goto browser and type `localhost:8000` you should see the project.

-## Setting Up and Running Project Using Docker For ARM Architecture System (Apple M1 Processor based systems)
+## Setting Up and Running Project Using Docker For ARM Architecture System (Apple M1 Processor based systems or Other arm64/v8 Processors)
 - Install Docker on your system
 - Take Project build pull from Docker Hub using Command : `docker pull shubhamdevgan/curd_demo:arm_arch`
 - Run Docker Image using Command : `docker run -p 8000:8000 shubhamdevgan/curd_demo:arm_arch`